JeremyBYU/realsense-tracking/README.md

 ## Installed libraries and Dependencies

 All dependencies and installation procedures can be found in `Docker/base/Dockerfile`.
 You can use docker and have everything taken care or you can follow the installation procedures.
-To provide a basic summary of the environment:
+Here is a basic summary of the environment:

 - Ubuntu Base Image 18.04
 - Python 3 w/ Scipy, numpy
 - CMake 3.15.5 - Needed because realsense asks for 3.11 or higher.
 - Open CV 3.4.7 with user contributed modules
 - ECAL for marshalling and communication
-- Protobuf - Thinking of changing to Flatbuffers eventually
+- Protobuf - Serialization format (Thinking of changing to Flatbuffers eventually)
 - RealSense SDK
-- Open3D - Point cloud Processing Library
+- Open3D - New Point cloud Processing Library from Intel
 - GFLAGS and GLOG for command line parsing and logging

 ## Run Docker